 2. Licensing and Franchising

-Companies which want to establish a retail presence in an overseas market with minimal risk, the licensing and franchising strategy allows another person or business assume the risk on behalf of the company.
+For companies which want to establish a retail presence in an overseas market with minimal risk, the licensing and franchising strategy allows another person or business to assume the risk on behalf of the company.

 While the licensee or the franchisee assumes the risks and bears all losses, it shares a proportion of their revenues and profits you.